wodeni/dissertation/README.md

 # Authoring Conceptual Diagrams by Codifying Visual Representations

-This is the source for "Authoring Conceptual Diagrams by Codifying Visual Representations," the Ph.D. dissertation of [Wode "Nimo" Ni](https://wodenimoni.com).
+This is the source for "Authoring Conceptual Diagrams by Codifying Visual Representations," the Ph.D. dissertation by [Wode "Nimo" Ni](https://wodenimoni.com).
 The document is submitted in October, 2024.

 ## Defense talk

 The thesis defense talk was held on September 26, 2024.
-Checkout the talk here:
+Check out the talk here:

 [YouTube Link](https://youtu.be/gVZJc7_0T14?si=nQD6q5CS39DsR_RM)